Title : Geographic Proximity and Audit Outcomes in Cases of COVID–19 Pandemic: Evidence from Indonesia

 ABSTRACT

-The geographic proximity has faced challenges with the existence of COVID-19 pandemic since 2019.
-This study aimed to screen the effect of geographic proximity and audit quality by using the COVID-19 pandemic as a moderating variable to compare before and after the situation.
-The samples of this study were Indonesian listed companies from 2018 to 2020 on the Indonesia Stock Exchange.
-This study overcame self-potential selection bias and analyzed using Coarsened Exact Matching and Heckman's 2-Stage Least Square (Heckman 2-SLS).
-This study found that geographic proximity was significantly associated with the post-pandemic period, whereas geographic proximity did not cause problems before the pandemic.
-We also provided sufficient evidence of (Coarsened Exact Matching) CEM and Heckman 2-Stage Least Square which found that there were significant and appropriate results of our initial testing.
-The study implications relate to the auditor to consider pandemic as a factor that has an effect on the audit fee.
+The Geographic Proximity has faced challenges with the existence of Covid-19 Pandemic since 2019 The samples of this study were Indonesian listed company from 2018 to 2020 in Indonesia Stock Exchange.
+This Study Overcame Self-Potential Selection Bias and Analyzed Using Coarsened Exact Matching and Heckman's 2-Stage Least Square (Heckman 2-SLS).
+This study found that geographic proximity is significantly associated with the post-pandemic period, whereas geographic proximity is not caused problem before the pandemic.
+We also provided sufficient evidence of (coarsened exact matching) Cem and Heckman 2-Stage Least Square which found that there were significant and appropriate results of our initial testing.
+The study implications relate to the auditor to consider pandemic as a factor that has effect on the audit fee.

 For details : https://ideas.repec.org/a/pkp/hassle/v10y2022i4p569-583id3192.html